Assistant professor of practice

-Melissa Treinkman is an Adjunct Instructor in Musical Theatre at the USC Thornton School of Music in Los Angeles and enjoys a versatile career as a singer, voice researcher, and vocal pedagogue.
-She earned a Doctor of Musical Arts from the University of Southern California, where she received the Thornton Vocal Arts Outstanding Graduate Award.
-She also holds a Master of Music degree from DePaul University and a Bachelor of Music degree from Northwestern University.
+Melissa Treinkman is an assistant professor of practice in musical theatre at the USC Thornton School of Music in Los Angeles and enjoys a versatile career as a singer, voice teacher, and voice researcher.
+She earned a doctorate degree in musical arts from the University of Southern California, where she received the Thornton Vocal Arts Outstanding Graduate Award.
+She also holds a master of music degree from DePaul University and a bachelor of music degree from Northwestern University.

 Dulcinea, Dulcinea XL, LA Grand Ensemble, 2019